Depreciation

 • Pay to repair or replace the item.

-• Submit invoices, signed contracts, receipts, or cancelled checks to your insurer.
+• Submit invoices, signed contracts, receipts, or canceled checks to your insurer.

 • Complete any paperwork required by your insurer.

-Keep in mind your insurance company usually pays the difference between the actual cash value and what it cost you to replace the item.
+Keep in mind your insurance company usually pays the difference between the actual cash value and what it cost you to replace the item, subject to your deductible.
 For example, let’s say you spend $900 to replace the stolen laptop.
 Your insurer has already covered the actual cash value of $800, so the recoverable depreciation is the remaining $100.